drewpchannel/ffbcext/README.md

 Load Unpacked

-Naviagte to the folder you unzipped, select the folder, click open
+Naviagte to the folder you unzipped the extension to, select the folder, click open

 Go to yahoo fantasy mock drafts and join a team

-After the draft starts there will be a puzzle icon in the top right, click it
+After the draft starts there will be a puzzle icon in the top right near your chrome address bar, click it

-select chrome extension with the purple icon
+select chrome extension called Yahoo Fantasy Football

+click setting and type in the name of your CSV file (has to be in the unzipped directory/ffbcext/rankings)

+click save, then hit refresh

-when you click change it will load the available players in the category selected (so if RBs is selected on yahoo you will only see your RB rankings)
+it will load the available players in the category selected (so if RBs are selected on yahoo you will only see your RB rankings)

 ## Rankings List
 Rankings CSVs should be placed into the rankings folder